-What comes to your mind when you hear the words “6 figures salary?”
+What comes to your mind when you hear the words “six-figure salary?”

 Do you also think that this person is living a good comfortable life, probably with a massive home, a high-end car, and lots of extra cash for luxuries?

-To say that you are making six figures might draw some impressive remarks from people.
+To say that you are making six figures in annual income might draw some impressive remarks from people.
 But how much is 6 figures, really?
 And how much is six figures in money?
 How does one make this much money?

-Today, we will take a look at what 6 figures means, as well as 5, 7, and 8 figures income.
+Today, we will take a look at what a six figure salary means, as well as 5, 7, and 8 figures income.
 If you have the goal of increasing your income, it makes sense to understand what these numbers stand for.

 Going back to the basics of math, we know that a figure stands for a single number.
 Number 1 is just one figure, while 34 is two figures and 5678 is four figures.

 Therefore, when we say six figures, it is a number more than 99,999 and less than 1,000,000.

 When someone says he is earning a six-figure income, it means that he makes more than $100,000 but not more than a million dollars.

 Given that a 6-figure salary is double the average income in the US, it might impress to us that a person earning six figures makes twice the income of an average US full-time worker.
 And that’s something one can be proud of.

 But are 6 figure income earners wealthy?
 If you are earning six figures, does that mean that you belong to the middle class or the rich?